YaWK/yawk.io/README.md

 at this stage.
 <br><br>
 Before YaWK is officially stated as "released", you will <i>always</i> get the current development version.
-After the first version is officially released, there will be a separate development/stable branch. <u>You should wait for the official first release before you use YaWK in productive environment.</u>
+After the first stable version is officially released, there will be a separate development/stable branch. <u>You should wait for the official first stable release before you use YaWK in productive environments.</u>
 <br><br>I put a lot of work, time effort, heart and love in this project - so I will be happy about comments, stars,
 followers and / or code contributions.
 If you like this project, please consider to support it.
 Thank you!
 <hr>